 Returning from the fields with baskets full of freshly cut Nopals, we all set about together over the grill preparing a lunch feast, which would allow us to try many different plates with a cactus base.

 Before long, we were all dining on dishes such as Chicharrones (pork and Nopales together in a mild green sauce), grilled Nopal stuffed with cheese, various salsa with a Nopal base, and tortillas stuffed with Nopals and meat – all washed down with fresh tamarind water.

-Around us, local artists Diana Granados and Mayra Soto had their work hanging on the walls, as two dogs sat at my feet waiting for their turn.
-Judging by their bellies, they know what was coming their way.
+Around us, local artists Diana Granados and Mayra Soto had their work hanging on the walls as two dogs sat at my feet, waiting for their turn.
+Judging by their bellies, they knew what was coming their way.

 ‘We had the idea to start these tours, to show the cultural and gastronomy importance of these plants for a while,’ he explained before taking another spoonful of chicharrón.

 ‘We have been supported by a Tourism Recovery Programme in structuring our Nopal Route.
 We had deficiencies in marketing and how to make alliances with other collaborators – the financial support [from the programme] allowed us to improve our facilities.
 So we know we don’t need to fail due to the COVID situation,’ he further clarified.

 Like many of the tourism businesses I was visiting during my trip to Mexico City, this was another that was operating with the ongoing support of The Tourism Recovery Programme.
 Set up at the start of the pandemic by TUI Care Foundation (the charity arm of TUI Holidays) and enpact (a Berlin-based organisation supporting entrepreneurs and their ecosystems), with the support of the German government, the project had not just injected cash into countless tourism businesses in various countries but also provided more important training, mentorship and up-skilling to help the companies grow in the (hopefully) post-pandemic tourism boom.